vatlab/vat-docs/content/Applications/Association/association_analysis.md

 ##### Setting a *timeout* for permutation based association analysis

-    Although with the "adaptive permutation" approach most permutation tests in an exome-wide a\
-    ssociation scan would terminate early after a few thousand permutations, for scans involvin\
-    g up to a million association tests you are likely to see some tests running for hours, rep\
-    orting very small p-values in the end.
-These tests will temporarily hold up the computation\
-     resource (they have to be finished first before the rest of tests get started).
-We provide\
-     an option to set a time limit per test, in addition to using the adaptive permutation.
-Thi\
-    s option is useful particularly when your computation resource is tight, or if you use a cl\
-    uster that offers limited walltime, or if your sample size is small and result in extreme v\
-    alues of test statistic.
+Although with the "adaptive permutation" approach most permutation tests in an exome-wide association scan would terminate early after a few thousand permutations, for scans involving up to a million association tests you are likely to see some tests running for hours, reporting very small p-values in the end.
+These tests will temporarily hold up the computation resource (they have to be finished first before the rest of tests get started).
+We provide an option to set a time limit per test, in addition to using the adaptive permutation.
+This option is useful particularly when your computation resource is tight, or if you use a cluster that offers limited walltime, or if your sample size is small and result in extreme values of test statistic.
 To set the association timeout to 1 hour (3600s):